Here are just a few notes about the ACAS redundancy calculator and how it all works.

 - 12 weeks’ notice for someone who has been employed for 12 or more years.

 For more information about this, or indeed anything else, please get in touch with us here at Accident Advice Helpline, particularly if you feel that you are being made redundant because of an accident has made it difficult for you to perform your regular duties.
-Advice is always free and without obligation.
-Our 24/7 freephone number is 0800 689 0500.
+Our advice is always free and without obligation.
+Our freephone number is 0800 689 0500 from a landline, or you can call us on 0333 500 0993 from a mobile, although your network provider may charge you for the call.